javascript-tutorial/en.javascript.info/5-regular-expressions/05-regexp-character-sets-and-ranges/article.md

 - A caret `pattern:'^'` if not in the beginning (where it means exclusion).
 - And the opening square bracket `pattern:'['`.

-In other words, all special charactere are allowed except where they mean something for square brackets.
+In other words, all special characters are allowed except where they mean something for square brackets.

 A dot `"."` inside square brackets means just a dot.
 The pattern `pattern:[.,]` would look for one of characters: either a dot or a comma.